Piyush20018/Netflix_Clone/README.md

 Netflix_Clone

-It is a Clone of Netflix with help of HTML & CSS
+It is a Clone of Netflix with the help of HTML & CSS